Equilibrium selection: Symmetries

 Various authors have studied games with symmetries (over players or actions), especially in the case of fully cooperative games.
 For example, the team game Hanabi has been considered, in which the different players and suits are symmetric.
 Relatedly, some authors have considered how equilibrium selection relates between isomorphic games.
 Generally, it has been argued that a group of players shouldn't choose strategies that arbitrarily break these symmetries, i.e., should play symmetric strategies to aim for symmetric equilibria.
 Similarly they should play isomorphic games isomorphically.
 For example, in Hanabi, hints corresponding to the different suits should have analogous (symmetric) meanings.
 In team games, the optimal symmetric strategy is also a (symmetric) Nash equilibrium.
 While breaking symmetries may allow for higher utilities, it results in unnatural, inhuman strategies.
 Every finite symmetric game (including non-team games) has a symmetric Nash equilibrium.

 Examples of equilibrium selection concepts

 Risk & Payoff dominance

-Definition: Consider a situation where a game has multiple Nash equilibria (NE), the equilibrium can be classified into two categories:
+Definition: Consider a situation where a game has multiple Nash equilibria (NE), the equilibria can be classified into two categories: